umairibnauyyub/Umairibnayyub/Readme.md

-# Hi there, Umair Khan  👋
+# Hi there, I'm Umair 👋

-<br /><br />

 ## About me
-I am XYZ from Pune, India.
+I am Umair from Pune, India.
 I like to learn new Tools and Skills.
-Started my Career as XYZ ZYx XYZ, now Working as DevOps Engineer.
+Started my career as XYZ, now working as DevOps Engineer.

 # My DevOps Skills:
 🐋 CloudFormation